 How do we care for our liver, and why is it so important?
-In Traditional Chinese Medicine, our bodies are ruled by our liver and gallbladder: two paired organs that are responsible for cleaning up our body.
+In Traditional Chinese Medicine, our bodies are ruled by our liver and gallbladder, two paired organs that are responsible for "cleaning up" our body.
 Just like nature cleanses itself in order to re-bloom, so too do our bodies, and this is all done by these two organs that are responsible for everything from digestion, to hormonal regulation, skin health, and beyond.

 Your liver rules detoxification!
 Its main responsibility is to detoxify pharmaceutical drugs, alcoholic beverages, pesticides and herbicides, and all chemicals ranging from household cleaning products to beauty products out of our system.
-Its job is huge, and because of our on-going exposure to these toxins, and as such, we need to support it in order for it to work as effectively as possible.
+Its job is huge, and because of our on-going exposure to these toxins, we need to support it in order for it to work as effectively as possible.
 A liver that has been overburdened by toxic exposure leads to symptoms such as:

 - Heavy or light periods

 - Digestive issues, like heartburn, loose stools, and indigestion

 …and so much more.
 By supporting our liver, we can lift some of the burden caused by toxin overload.
 Fortunately, there are many ways we can help it out!

 5 ways to Detox Your Liver this Spring